 - Keyword – contains/doesn’t contain

-You can also download all suggestions by clicking on the Export suggestions button to work with them in Excel.
+You can download the entire list of question suggestions in Excel format by clicking the Export Data button.
 The report charges 5 credits per keyword to download.

 How to work with question suggestions data